 Sitting at the heart of the Royal Albert Dock, Gusto has been one of Liverpool's most beloved Italian restaurants for over fifteen years — and the setting alone makes it worth the visit.
 Exposed brick walls, olive trees, expansive windows and a waterside terrace all set a mood that's somewhere between a sun-drenched trattoria and a UNESCO World Heritage landmark.
 The menu stays true to Italian tradition: hand-pulled pizzas, house-made pasta, and a specials menu shaped by regular sourcing trips to Italy, all backed by a carefully chosen wine list.
 Across two floors of dining with dock views at every turn, Gusto is the kind of place that makes a long, unhurried lunch feel like a mini escape to the Mediterranean.

 Tickets can only be purchased in advance on this site.
-Sales, cancellations, and other changes close 43 hours before the tour starts.
+Sales, cancellations, and other changes close at 3 PM two days before the tour starts.
 After payment, you can find your ticket in our free app.

 1After purchase, your account and our app show 1.
 Your ticket 2.
 Your allergies and dietary notes 3.
 The restaurants Your 'route' is the order in which you visit the restaurants.
-You can add or change dietary notes and change your route up to 43 hours before the tour starts.
+You can add or change dietary notes and change your route until 3 PM two days before the tour starts.

 2The Tour starts at noon.
 Present your ticket and enjoy your meal.
 Once done, no need to wait for anyone: you can proceed to the next restaurant.
 At each stop, show your ticket, relish the dish and drink, and then continue to the next.
 The kitchens close at 5pm.

-3Change or cancel up to 43 hours before the tour starts
+3Change or cancel until 3 PM two days before the tour starts

 The cost of The Restaurant Tour is £79-£99 per person, depending on location.
 This includes six dishes, each paired with a suitable wine (or occasionally an alternative beverage).
 These will be served across six unique restaurants during the tour.
 Plus, you'll have access to the "Restaurant Tour" app.